 What can I do with a degree in History?

-For students wondering what to do with a History degree, this is a great read:
+For students wondering what to do with a History degree, here are two great reads:

 History is an exciting and dynamic discipline that is always asking fascinating new questions about the past and answering important old questions in new ways.
 The study of history teaches us to think critically about how the past is fundamentally similar to the present, how the past is utterly different from the present, how the past is profoundly influential in shaping the present, and how the past is recalled and remembered in the present.